-Brookside Charter School students (K-5) use Lexia Core 5's research-proven program as a supplemental, personalized reading program that provides explicit, systematic, personalized learning in the six areas of reading instruction, targeting skill gaps as they emerge, and providing teachers with the data and student-specific resources they need for individual or small-group instruction.
-Each student takes a baseline assessment and is assigned a goal of units needed to complete per week in order to stay on grade level.
-These goals are tracked by teachers weekly and celebrated at quarterly School Wide Academic Goal Assemblies.
+K-5 students use Lexia Core 5's research-proven program as a supplemental, personalized reading program that provides systematic learning targeting skill gaps as they emerge, and providing teachers with the data and student-specific resources they need for individual or small-group instruction.
+Each student takes a baseline assessment and is assigned a number of units needed to complete per week in order to stay on grade level.
+These goals are tracked by teachers weekly.